Skip to content ↓

 Equipped for Success

-We are currently building a dedicated Sixth Form block which will be for the sole use of our Sixth Form community.
-This quiet learning resource area will be open throughout the day and after school for the use of our Sixth Form students as they work hard to complete homework and coursework.
+At King Ecgbert School, we have recently opened a dedicated Sixth Form block, which is for the sole use of our Sixth Form community.
+This quiet learning resource area is open throughout the day and after school for the use of our Sixth Form students as they work hard to complete homework and coursework.
 Each week students will be timetabled to use this room for support, advice and guidance.
-In addition to this modern learning environment Sixth Form students benefit from a private common room for relaxing and socialising.
-This facility currently has plans for future expansion which includes a cafe.
+In addition to this modern learning environment, Sixth Form students benefit from a private common room for relaxing and socialising.
+This facility currently has plans for future expansion, which includes a cafe.

 Students have full access to the school library and its comprehensive careers section.
 There are specialist teaching areas for all subjects and all classrooms have interactive whiteboards.
 There are seven computer rooms and most classrooms have access to computers.
 Laptops (networked and with internet) are available throughout the school.
 Students are encouraged to bring their own devices so that they can access their school work throughout all areas of school.